-From there, we set the appropriate volume for each ear individually.
+From here, we set the appropriate volume for each ear individually according to our algorithm

-Mono-channel voice stream is passed through the sound spatialization algorithm.
-Using location parameters and the algorithm, we separate a mono-channel stream into left and right channels.
-Resultant is a stereophonic sound that emulates natural listening.

 Actual Implementation:

-Our Android application combines our front-end and back-end changes with an established VoIP framework.
-OpenComm's framework is a system of XMPP, Jingle and RPT protocols on the Jabber server that allows a conference call to be established.
-Built on top of this framework are the sound spatialization algorithm and the GUI implementation of private side chats.
+Our Android application combines OpenComm's front-end and back-end changes with an established VoIP framework.
+For OpenComm, the VoIP framework is a system of XMPP, Jingle and RPT protocols on the Jabber server.
+The end result allows conference calls to be established.
+Built on top of this framework are the sound spatialization algorithm and the graphical user interface, featuringprivate side chats.

 The server backbone of OpenComm is Jabber.
-Jabber was the original name of the current XMPP server project, and is now one of the biggest nodes on the open XMPP network.
+Jabber is the original name of the current XMPP server project, and is now one of the biggest nodes on the open XMPP network.
 The key service Jabber provides is a secure server client supporting the XMPP protocol, the basis of a conference chatroom.

 XMPP - extensible messaging and presence protocol- handles session negotiations and connections management.
-As an extension of XMPP, we utilize Smack, an open source client library for instant messaging and presence.
+We utilize Smack, an open source client library for instant messaging and presence that is an extension of XMPP.
 The Smack library is ported for the Android platform via the asmack package.
 Available from the library are classes for connection management, authentication mechanisms, and the creation of multi-user-chat(MUC) rooms.
 For example, logging into a server with authentication involves the command: connection.login(userJID,password);.

 The Jingle protocol is an extension to XMPP that allows Jabber clients to set up, manage and tear down multimedia, and in our case, VoIP sessions.
 This involves the sending, receiving and parsing of Jingle packets.
-Sending and receiving packets is taken care of via asmack. <might be slightly redundent, the next 2-3 sentences> Existing libraries for Jingle consists of libjingle and smack-jingle.
-Libjingle is the library used in Google Talk, but it is written in C++, and as such unusable.
-Smack-jingle is a part of the Smack library, but unfortunately has not been imported to Android.
-Lacking alternatives, an original Jingle library was developed by OpenComm.
-This library accomplishes three major things: construction of Jingle packet, parsing of Jingle packet and determining of events and appropriate transitions based on Jingle packets.
+Sending and receiving packets is taken care of via asmack.However, the parasing of packets present a more challenging problem.
+The existing Jingle libraries are unfeasable for OpenComm, so an original library has been developed..
+This Jingle library accomplishes three major things: construction of Jingle packet, parsing of packets and determining of events and appropriate transitions based on packets.

 (This planned might be more technical in nature than needed?)
 (Paragraph regarding the brand spankin new Jingle protocol)

 The combination of XMPP, Jabber and Jingle protocols allow for session connection and management.
 Now comes the issue of actually sending and receiving the voice packets.
-For inspiration, we turn to Sipdroid, a free SIP/VoIP client for Android.
+OpenComm recieved its inspiration in the form of Sipdroid, a free SIP/VoIP client for Android.
 We utilize Sipdroid's implementation, encoding the packets using the G.711 codec at 64 Kbits/second.
 To transport the encoded packets, OpenComm uses Real-Time Transport Protocol (RTP), which is built on top User Datagram Protocol(UDP).
-UDP is a defined internet transport protocol (IP), hence the Voice over IP .
-Complicating our implementation is the fact that Android does not support multicast addressing (having multiple recipients for a single source).
+UDP is a defined internet transport protocol (IP), hence Voice over IP .
+However, complicating our implementation is the fact that Android does not support multicast addressing (having multiple recipients for a single source).
 This problem is solved with multiple streaming and receiving threads.

 (NAT traversal?)

-OpenComm's two main innovations - sound spatialization and private subchats are implemented above this robust VoIP framework.
+OpenComm's two norm-defying changes , sound spatialization and private subchats, are implemented above this robust VoIP framework.
 On the back-end, we use the AudioTrack class to do the heavy lifting.
 Two AudioTrack objects handle the left and right sides separately.
 Interaural time difference is taken into account by having a time difference between the two streams.
 The existing setStereoVolume() method in AudioTrack succinctly takes care of the volume differences.
-Combining the volume and time difference allows users to place a user icon in 2-D space.
+Combining the volume and time difference allows OpenComm to spatialize a user icon on the interface to a sound source in 2-D space.